michellecchen/CrabQuest/README.md

 # CrabQuest

-**CrabQuest** is a simple game about an unexpected symbiosis between a giant crab monster and a sickly father mole.
+**CrabQuest** is a simple point-and-click game about an unexpected symbiosis between a giant crab monster and a sickly father mole.

 It was made in Unity.